-Hagerstown Community College offers a variety of structured, web-based (online) courses and programs that allow students flexibility in course scheduling and program completion.
+Hagerstown Community College offers a variety of structured, web-based (online and hybrid) courses and programs that allow students flexibility in course scheduling and program completion.
 Web-based courses and programs deliver the same content and have the same learning objectives as traditional classes.

 Students enrolling in web-based classes will need particular skills in order to succeed in these classes.
 Hagerstown Community College will offer self-assessment guidelines designed to help students determine if they possess these skills.
 It is the student's responsibility to use the guidelines provided by HCC to self-assess their own readiness before enrolling in web-based classes.
 In cases where students have difficulty self-assessing their skills, the college will make available faculty and advisors to provide assistance; however, the final determination of readiness for web-based classes lies with the student.
-Required skills may include, but are not limited to:
+Requirements may include, but are not limited to:

-- Basic computer skills, necessary for accessing and engaging with online course content - Digital information literacy skills, particularly the ability to conduct online research and evaluate web-based sources of information, - An ability to learn and work independently and meet deadlines, - An awareness of and compliance with the HCC academic honor code is important in web-based classes
+- Basic computer skills, necessary for accessing and engaging with course content, - Digital information literacy skills, particularly the ability to conduct research and evaluate web-based sources of information, - An awareness of and compliance with the HCC Code of Student Conduct, - Meet minimum technology requirements, such as: - access to hardware and peripherals, which are conducive to the completion of course requirements - access to any software, external publisher sites, or interactive applications mentioned in the course syllabus - ability to participate in remote proctoring or to schedule through the Academic Testing Center